peteroupc/html3dutil/tutorials/glmath.md

 </math>
 <figcaption>Rotation about the Z axis.</figcaption></figure>

-(Note: GLMath assumes a coordinate system in which the Y axis points up by default.
-In coordinate systems where the Y axis points down by default, the rotation matrices will differ.)

 For conciseness, we only give the rotation formula for the X axis, which would look like: